daniilgrbic/Konstrukcija-kompilatora-projekat/LoopInvariantCodeMotionPass/README.md

 ## Overview

 The `LICMPass` identifies instructions that remain invariant throughout the loop and hoists them to the preheader (a basic block that dominates the loop entry).
-In this implementation, the pass specifically targets instructions like `AddOperator` (addition operations) and checks whether their operands change inside the loop.
-If an operand does not change, it is considered loop-invariant and is moved outside the loop.

-### Key Features

-- **Loop-Invariant Detection:** The pass checks whether the operands of an addition operation change within the loop.
-If they don't, the instruction and its operands are hoisted to the preheader.
-- **Instruction Hoisting:** Invariant instructions are moved to the loop preheader to avoid redundant execution within the loop.

-### How the Pass Works

-1. **Check Loop Invariant Conditions:**
-   The pass iterates through the instructions in the loop and checks whether an instruction is an addition operation (`AddOperator`).
-It checks if the operands of the instruction change during the loop execution.

-2. **Hoist Invariant Instructions:**
-   If both operands are invariant, the instruction and its operands are moved to the preheader block, just before the loop begins.

 ### Example